maykinmedia/objects-api/docs/api/usage.rst

         "status": "published"
     }

-In response you can see that ``publishedAt`` attribute contains a current date now:
+In the response you can see that ``publishedAt`` attribute now contains the current date:

 .. code-block:: http